-Storylines is a new system being piloted at the State Library of Western Australia to create a central access point for our digitised heritage collections relating to Aboriginal history in Western Australia.
+Storylines is a new central access point for the State Library's digitised heritage collections relating to Aboriginal history in Western Australia.

-Storylines will assist us in the digital return of photos and other materials directly to Aboriginal families, communities and people, and help us to identify many of the photographs in the J.S.
+Storylines will assist the library in the digital return of photos and other materials directly to Aboriginal families, communities and people.
+It is also helping to identify many of the photographs in the J.S.
 Battye Collection which are currently unidentified and unknown - hundreds of photographs have been identified since 2013.

 The Ara Irititja software which the system is based on allows objects, people, places, stories, plant, animals and technology to be tagged and linked within the system to create vast knowledge profiles which reflect the many languages, stories and perspectives of Aboriginal Western Australia.
 Storylines is uniquely capable of adhering to cultural protocols, and supports media types including video and audio.

 It is envisaged that Storylines will become a central point for Aboriginal people who wish to access the State Library of Western Australia's extensive heritage collections, and a safe place to store records of people, place and history.
 Material which is identified as sensitive, secret or sacred is able to be restricted or removed in a flexible and responsive way.

 As part of this project the State Library of Western Australia will be working with several remote communities to set up community-controlled databases which complement the Storylines system but will restrict access to material deemed secret, sensitive or sacred by the community.
 These instances will be run by the community according to their own needs and protocols.

 Where is Storylines?

 Storylines is an online portal which is hosted by the State Library in Perth, Western Australia which will allow users from all around the state, country and world to engage with Aboriginal stories, language, perspectives and history.
 There is also a community-run database in Mowanjum (Wurnan Storylines) and there are further plans to work with other remote areas to digitise, preserve and share their collections.